mlsmzk/data-science-work/challenges/c02-michelson-assignment.md

 - Graph 1
   - Significantly more measurements with distinctness 2 or 3 were measured than distinctness 1.
-If distinctness has an effect on the measured velocity, it could explain why the error was so great.
+  - The vacuum velocity for distinctness 1 measurements does not exceed 300,000 km/s as the clearer distinctness values do.
 - Graph 2
   - There was a different number of measurements taken on each day.
 I’m not a physicist, but I would want to collect the same number of samples every time that I repeat my experiment to control for external conditions influencing my data.
-This scatterplot also seemingly indicates little effect of temperature on the “vacuum” velocity, but lower temperatures seem to have slightly lower speeds on average.
+  - The velocity varies widely no matter the date; this suggests that the date of measurement does not influence the speed of light in a noticeable way if at all.
+This aligns with what I would expect.
 - Graph 3
-  - Again we can see the scarcity of distinctness 1 results, but their prevalence in one segment of time may indicate a problem with the measuring apparatus; why aren’t there measurements of distinctness 1 outside that timeframe?
-It seems that distinctness 1 averages the lowest temperature, with distinctness 3 second lowest, then distinctness 2.
-Since the speed of light in actuality is 151 km/s slower, I wonder if this lack of category biased the data.
+  - The interquartile range is concentrated higher than the actual speed of light.
+  - The speed of light is lower than even the minimum non-outlier for every distinctness.
+  - This suggests that distinctness did not affect the speed of light in a noticeable way.
 - Graph 4
-  - Since the density graph normalizes based on the number of samples, I thought it might be a good idea for the distinctness categories.
-    Both distinctness 2 and 3 have a slight right skew to their curves, whereas distinctness 1 has a slight left skew.
-Looking at the other visualizations, this would be expected.
-Unfortunately this seemingly does not illustrate new information about the data.
+  - Most velocity measurements, seemingly regardless of temperature, were measured to be above the real speed of light.
+This suggests that temperature did not influence the velocity measurement noticeably.

 ## Bibliography